Agnel (coin)

-An agnel, aignel, agnel d'or or mouton d’or was a French gold coin, invented by Louis IX of France in the 13th century.
-The first known examples were struck under Philip the Fair from 26 January 1311 onwards.
+An agnel, aignel, agnel d'or or mouton d’or (English lamb, gold lamb, gold sheep) was a French gold coin, introduced by Louis IX of France through an ordinance on 24 November 1226.
+However, the first known examples were struck under Philip the Fair from 26 January 1311 onwards.

+Agnels were minted in nearby states as well.
+John III, Duke of Brabant was the first outside of France to mint the coin.
+After his death his eldest daughter Joanna, Duchess of Brabant continued the minting with her husband Wenceslaus I, Duke of Luxembourg.
+Other copies of the agnel were minted in the County of Holland, Duchy of Guelders, Prince-Bishopric of Liège and the County of Ligny.

 The obverse of the coin showed the Paschal Lamb or Agnus Dei, which gave the coin its name.
 The reverse showed a Gothic cross.
 The last agnels were struck under Charles VII of France in the 15th century.